 Steamy rainforest, smoking hot volcanoes and stunning reef-fringed shorelines, Central America is a god-given playground for the adventurous.
 Whether you’re packing a surfboard, a wetsuit and a GoPro or simply a pair of hiking boots, Andy Turner rounds up the best activities in the region.
+For more inspiration, read our round-up of the world's best adventure holidays for 2022 .

 Once off limits due to gang violence and civil war, El Salvador is now becoming a firm fixture on the international surf scene.
 Reliable waves peel elegantly along its 300km Pacific shoreline, and unlike nearby Costa Rica or Nicaragua the water stays a swimsuit-friendly 25–30°C (77–86°F) year-round.